BSD Postdoctoral Association

 How do I get involved in the BSD Postdoctoral Association?

-To participate actively with the Postdoctoral Association, or to communicate any ideas, comments or suggestions, please contact Valerie Miller from our Contact Page.
+To participate actively with the Postdoctoral Association, or to communicate any ideas, comments or suggestions, please contact the PDA President or Vice President from our Contact Page.
 Click here for descriptions of our subcommittees.

 When does the committee of the BSD Postdoctoral Association meet?

 The committee meets each month.
 Meetings are often held in the BSLC.
-Please contact Valerie Miller if you wish to attend a committee meeting.
+Please contact the PDA President or Vice President if you wish to attend a committee meeting.
 Any interested party is welcome.

 PDA History and Achievements